TuringLang/DynamicPPL.jl/docs/src/internals.md

      1. If `value` has the *same length* as the existing value for `VarName`: replace existing value.
      2. If `value` has a *smaller length* than the existing value for `VarName`: replace existing value and mark the remaining indices as "inactive" by adding the range to the `inactive_ranges` field.
      3. If `value` has a *larger length* than the existing value for `VarName`: mark the entire current range for `VarName` as "inactive", expand the underlying `Vector{T}` to accommodate the new value, and update the `ranges` to point to the new range for this `VarName`.

+This "delete-by-mark" instead of having to actually delete elements from the underlying `Vector{T}` ensures that `setindex!` will be fairly efficient.

+!!! note

-This "delete-by-mark" instead of having to actually delete elements from the underlying `Vector{T}` ensures that `setindex!` will be fairly efficient; if we instead tried to insert a new larger value at the same location as the old value, then we would have to shift all the elements after the insertion point, potentially requiring a lot of memory allocations.
-This also means that the underlying `Vector{T}` can grow without bound, so we have the following methods to interact with the inactive ranges:
+    If we instead tried to insert a new larger value at the same location as the old value, then we would have to shift all the elements after the insertion point, potentially requiring a lot of memory allocations.

+!!! note

+    Higher-dimensional arrays, e.g. `Matrix`, are handled by simply vectorizing them before storing them in the `Vector{T}`, and composing he `VarName`'s transformation with a `DynamicPPL.FromVec`.

+This does mean that the underlying `Vector{T}` can grow without bound, so we have the following methods to interact with the inactive ranges:

 ```@docs
 DynamicPPL.has_inactive_ranges
 DynamicPPL.inactive_ranges_sweep!
 ```

-!!! note

-    Higher-dimensional arrays, e.g. `Matrix`, are handled by simply vectorizing them before storing them in the `Vector{T}`, and composing he `VarName`'s transformation with a `DynamicPPL.FromVec`.

 ### Additional methods